open-telemetry/opentelemetry-collector-contrib/exporter/honeycombexporter/README.md

-# Honeycomb Exporter
+# Honeycomb Exporter (Unsupported)

-**NOTE:** Honeycomb now supports OTLP ingest directly.
-This means you can use an [OTLP](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlpexporter) exporter and no longer need this exporter to send data to Honeycomb.
+**NOTE** This is no longer supported by Honeycomb and is considered a community project.
+Honeycomb supports OTLP ingest directly.
+This means you can use an [OTLP](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlpexporter) exporter to send telemetry data to Honeycomb.

 This exporter supports sending trace data to [Honeycomb](https://www.honeycomb.io).